Housing & Dining

 Other Meal Plans

-USA Dining is also the official caterer on campus.
-A full catering guide is available at http://www.southalabamadining.com under the Catering tab.
+USA Dining is also the exclusive caterer on campus.
+A full catering guide is available online under the Catering tab.
+Click Here to view the full catering guide.
+Don’t see what you want listed in the guide?
+Call USA Catering to request a custom menu.
 Written approval to use an outside caterer must be obtained in advance from the Vice President for Student Affairs.

 Housing & Dining Contact Info